dhutchison/dhutchison.github.io/_posts/2025-06-01-ejb3-stateful-firewalls-and-connection-timeouts-with-payara.markdown

 * If your application relies on long-lived idle TCP connections, always enable and properly configure TCP keepalives.
 * Don’t trust the network to maintain session state forever — firewalls and NAT devices will aggressively clear idle sessions.
-* When changing infrastructure components like firewalls, pay close attention to connection tracking and session timeout behaviors.
+* When changing infrastructure components like firewalls, pay close attention to connection tracking and session timeout behaviours.

 ## Final Thoughts

-This issue was a classic case of a hidden network assumption finally being exposed by a small environmental change.
+This issue was ultimately a case of a hidden network assumption finally being exposed by a small environmental change.
 Now that TCP keepalive is properly configured on both the Payara and OS levels, this part of the system is stable even across longer idle periods.

-It’s a reminder that robust distributed systems need to actively defend against unexpected network behaviors — not just hope for the best.
+It’s a reminder that robust distributed systems need to actively defend against unexpected network behaviours and ensure timeouts and retires are appropriately configured — not just hope for the best.

 [aws_networking]: https://aws.amazon.com/blogs/networking-and-content-delivery/implementing-long-running-tcp-connections-within-vpc-networking/ "Implementing long-running TCP Connections within VPC networking - Networking & Content Delivery"
 [payara_runtime_docs]: https://docs.payara.fish/community/docs/6.2025.5/Technical%20Documentation/Payara%20Server%20Documentation/General%20Administration/General%20Runtime%20Administration.html#list-of-system-properties "General Runtime Administration - Payara Community Documentation"